newrelic-experimental/nri-bosh-release-xenial/README.md

 ### Update runtime config

-In runtime.yml in the base directory of the repo, set the `license_key` parameter to the target New Relic account's license key that you'd like infrastructure agents to report to.
+In the sample runtime.yml file in the base directory of the repo, set the `license_key` parameter to the target New Relic account's license key to which you'd like infrastructure agents to report.

 If there are other values that you wish to modify (e.g. agent properties, custom attributes) you could make those changes here.